codesandbox/codesandbox-client/packages/homepage/content/articles/better-github-workflow/index.md

 ### Accessing imported repos from the dashboard

 Lastly, you can now access imported repos from the dashboard.
-'Repositories' is a new tab on the panel, where all the repos you've imported are collected together in one place.
+'Repositories' is where all the repos you've imported are collected together in one place.
 So you can open or fork them with a click, making imported GitHub repos just as easy to work with as templates created on CodeSandbox.
 This new section on the dashboard is one part of